 After Balthazar and Bibou, the “food family” is back on the Ile de Nantes with this neighbourhood bistro and wine bar.
 With a “no-fuss” approach, this new lifestyle place concocts classic French cuisine and a variety of daily specials at lunchtime.
 In the evening, the atmosphere’s festive and you’ll hear glasses clinking over a juicy roast chicken or a plate of fries – eating with your fingers is readily encouraged!
 Large tables for groups.
 Wines available in magnum format.
 Open non-stop.

 Part izakaya, part natural wine bar, this new stronghold of flavours from the Land of the Rising Sun – but not only – is set to shake up taste buds in Place François-II.
-Marc Bigotte and his team are at the helm, serving up colourful, tasty French-Asian fusion cuisine at lunchtime, and cheerful Japanese street food dishes to share in the evening.
+Marc Bigotte and Malika Trubert are at the helm, serving up colourful, tasty French-Asian fusion cuisine at lunchtime, and cheerful Japanese street food dishes to share in the evening.
 The pair’s friendly attitude and passion for Japan really bring this place to life.
 On the beverage side, you’ll find natural wine, beer and saké, not forgetting a few well-known local names.

 Part grocery shop, part creamery, part greengrocer’s and part cellar, this local shop, created by Martin Sauvestre, is bursting with carefully selected, home-grown, artisanal goodies.
 At lunchtime, this hybrid place serves up tasty dishes in a healthy, high-quality everyday style, using home-grown produce.
 While the daily specials vary (sandwiches, soups, salads), the home-made burger, approved by regulars, is a firm fixture on the menu.